 1. Washcloths – Most European hotels and apartments don’t provide washcloths.
 The exception is the UK where we’ve found them more often than not – but not always.
 My most recent hotel in London didn’t have them, so it was a good thing I packed my own.

 Baby washcloths are perfect for travel.
 They’re thin so don’t they take up a lot of space or weight plus they dry quickly.
 A package is also fairly inexpensive, so you can just throw them away if necessary.
+Lucy recently went on a school exchange trip to France.
+I sent a few with her and told her not to bring them home.

-2. Reusable shopping bag(s) that fits in your purse or backpack.
+2. Reusable shopping bag(s) that fit in your purse or backpack.
 You’ll need these in grocery stores and markets.
 Otherwise you’ll have to purchase a plastic one.
 While the cost isn’t huge, save $ and hassle by bringing your own.

 Larger plastic bags with the city name and icons make great gifts or souvenirs but aren’t practical for carrying around all day – unless you’ve been doing a lot of shopping 🙂 We like bags similar to these foldable shopping bags.
 If you forget, you can usually pick one up at a store such as Monoprix at checkout.